 Anita Jane Hood, BA (1st Class Hons) Integrative Counselling MBACP

-The fact that you are on this website means that you have already taken the first step towards change.
-This decision may fill you with anxiety around what to expect and I would like to reassure you that you are not alone with these feelings.
-This is the first step along the way to gaining clarity and insight into whatever may be troubling you or you wish to explore.
+You have visited this site because life is not quite right for you at the moment.
+By acknowledging this you have taken the first big step towards change!
+I understand that are feeling lots different emotions right now, particularly around what to expect, but I would like to reassure you that you are not alone and in choosing to work with someone takes courage!
+You have taken the first step along the way to gaining clarity and insight into whatever may be troubling you.

 A little about me...